Prismade/ShellConfiguration/README.md

 * zsh-history-substring-search
 * zsh-syntax-highlighting

-You can install it with HomeBrew using this command:
+You can install them with HomeBrew using this command:

 ``` zsh
 brew install zsh-autosuggestions\